magmaindia/docs/docs/Free5gc_5gCore/amf/amf.rst

 Registration with AMF Re-allocation
 -------

 * When an AMF receives a registration request, it may reroute the request to another AMF because of many reasons.
-For example, maybe the initial AMF is the right AMF to serve the UE.
+For example, maybe the initial AMF is not the right AMF to serve the UE.
 The registration with AMF re-allocation procedure is used to reroute the NAS message of the UE to the target AMF during the registration procedure.

 .. image:: photos/amfReallocation.png
   :alt: Alternative text